DirectoryTree/Metrics/README.md

 ## Setup

-Optionally, you can publish the configuration file:
+Optionally, you may publish the configuration file:

 ```bash
 php artisan vendor:publish --tag="metrics-config"
 ```

-This will create a `config/metrics.php` file where you can configure the driver and queueing behavior.
+This will create a `config/metrics.php` file where you may configure the driver and queueing behavior.

 ### Using the Redis Driver

-For distributed applications or high-traffic scenarios, you can use the Redis driver to store captured metrics in Redis before committing them to the database in batches.
+For distributed applications or high-traffic scenarios, you may use the `redis` driver to store captured metrics in Redis before committing them to the database in batches.

 First, set the driver to `redis` in your configuration: